NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 `MarsPlot` is designed to make plotting MGCM output easier and faster so it handles missing data for you.
 For example, when dimensions are omitted with `None`, `MarsPlot` makes educated guesses for data selection and will tell you exactly how the data is being processed both in the title for the figures (if `Title = None`), and in the terminal output.
 Specifics about this behavior are detailed in the instructions at the top of `Custom.in`.

 > `MarsPlot` handles many errors by itself.
 It reports errors both in the terminal and in the generated figures.
 To by-pass this behavior (when debugging), use the  `--debug` option with `MarsPlot` which will raise standard Python errors.

+## Accessing CAP librareis from FV3_utils.py

+## Loading fort.11 files into Python for you Analysis

+## Read fortran binaries by hand in Python